RuslanRWX/ebackup/README.md

 exclude.mysqldb.txt - the script backs up all of a databases.
 However, in this file you can exclude some of them.
 Zbx_export_templates.xml - Zabbix template file.

+---
-## 2. Configuration by using the script.
+## 2. Configuration by using the script
 With the following command you should configure your *ebackup.sh* script.
 You can also configure it by editing the *ebackup.conf* file:

 ```bash